boahs/BoahsMD/src/pages/about.md

 path: "/about"
 ---

-<center>My name is Sha and I'm the developer of this website.</center>
+<center>My name is Boahs and I'm the developer of this website.</center>

 I enjoy doing personal projects that challenge me to expand and further my knowledge of programming.
 I'm typically writing anything, and everything in javascript but I do dabble from time to time in other languages.
 I'm also messing around with frameworks all the time - a couple of my favorite larger frameworks I've discovered would be [React](https://reactjs.org/), and [Node](https://nodejs.org/en/).